-Water rates shall be so decided that it conveys the scarcity value of water to users and foster the motivation for economy in water usage.
-Rates shall be gradually increased to cover the annual maintenance and operation charges and part of the fixed costs to assure undisturbed and timely supply of irrigation water.
-Water rates shall be rationalised with due regard to the interests of small and marginal farmers.
-It shall be accompanied by volumetric measurement of water consumption in all sectors.
+Water rates shall be decided so as to convey the scarcity value of water to users and foster the motivation for economy in water usage.
+Rates shall be prescribed from time to time to move towards covering at least the annual maintenance and operation charges and part of the fixed costs, within a specified time frame, to ensure uninterrupted and timely supply of irrigation water.